Solar Power – Frequently Asked Questions

-Ah, the #1 question.
-It could cost you nothing.
-We have a Skelly Residential Solar Lease package that allows you to install solar, with no money down and with payments that are less than your existing electric bill.
-If you’re interested in purchasing a system outright, it can cost anywhere from $8,000 to $150,000+ depending how much electricity you consume and how easy an installation it is.
-For commercial customers, prices range even more wildly depending on your profession and what your building is being used for.
+The #1 question.
+If you’re interested in purchasing a system outright, it can cost anywhere from $8,000 to $150,000 + depending on how much electricity you consume and how easy an installation it is.
+For commercial customers, the price range can be even higher depending on what type of work is performed within the building.

 2. Why should I choose you rather than some other contractor?

 That is a good question.
-We have been an electrical contractor in North County San Diego for over 37 years.
+We have been an electrical contractor in North County San Diego for over 40 years.
 Our employees live and spend locally (as possible) helping the local communities.
 Our goal is to build a relationship that you can rely on.
 We sometimes can catch things other companies don’t that end up costing more money once you’ve signed a contract with them.
 We’re up front about the costs associated with your project.
-Unfortunately some contractors aren’t, or they just don’t know what they don’t know.
-We’re even servicing warranties from other solar contractors that are out of business.
+Unfortunately, some contractors aren’t, or they just don’t know what they don’t know.
+We’ve been servicing warranties on solar system installed by other solar contractors that are now out of business.

 3. What do you need from me to determine if solar makes sense?

 All we need is your contact information, your home address, mailing zip code, and a copy of your electric bill.
 We will work with you to determine if solar is a good fit for you and what design best fits your home.
 We enjoy working with the customer to meet and exceed their expectations and needs as we complete the project.

 4. Will you please send a high pressure sales person to my house?

 Absolutely not! 🙂 We take a consultative approach to promoting solar.
 We want you to be happy with your decision and to send your friends and family our way.
 We work on trust and building long-lasting relationships.
 95% of our business is from referrals and repeat customers.